Cherry Trail: A Story from Havenburg

 “Why didn’t you tell me?”
 Her troubled expression said all it needed to.

 “I didn’t tell you because of the look you’re giving me now.
 I knew you’d be concerned.
 Libby used sex as leverage over me.
 She took it away and only gave it back when she got what she wanted.
 Now, I’m in a no-strings-attached, purely sexual relationship because I’m still not in a place to be emotionally available for someone.
 I was supposed to work on myself, but I got lonely.
 Brooke happened to propose an arrangement I was capable of.
-I didn’t have to face my demons if I wasn’t looking for more,” he confessed what he hadn’t wanted to admit to her before.
-She squeezed his knee, reassuring him that he wasn’t alone in this.
+I didn’t have to face my demons if I wasn’t looking for more than sex,” he confessed what he hadn’t wanted to admit to her before.
+Kat slipped her fingers from out of the cuff of her sleeve and took his hand in hers, reassuring him that he wasn’t alone in this.

 Click below to read more of Jace and Kat’s Story